ericklv/gcp-schedule-resource/README.md

         }
     ]}
   ```
-  To see list valid machines run:
+  To see list valid machines types and specs run:
   ```bash
     gcloud alpha sql tiers list
   ```